ramonszo/t.php/README.md

-# t.js
+# t.php
-## A tiny javascript templating framework in ~400 bytes gzipped
+## A tiny php templating framework based on t.js

-`t.js` is a simple solution to interpolating values in an html string for insertion into the DOM via `innerHTML`.
+`t.php` is a simple solution to interpolating values in an html string for insertion into the DOM via `innerHTML`.

 ### Features
  * Simple interpolation: `{{=value}}`